 In conjunction with the CBA-sponsored Workshop on Ecological and Evolutionary Genomics, we are hosting a one-day symposium and workshop in Canberra on Landscape Genomics.

 Since its inception in 2003, the field of landscape genomics has seen a revolution in high-throughput sequencing technology, availability of high resolution geospatial datasets, and a growing number of analytical methods capable of merging these towards the advancement of spatial genomic theory.
+While substantial progress has been made within the individual disciplines that contribute to landscape genomics (genomics, landscape ecology, & spatial statistics), bridging the knowledge and communication gap to unite these highly technical and distinct disciplines still poses a significant challenge.

 This symposium aims to bring together top Australian and international scientists, early career researchers, and students working in the field of landscape genomics to discuss methodological and theoretical advancements as well as challenges we have faced and potential solutions for overcoming these.
+In particular, we aim to stimulate dialog and increase cross-disciplinary collaboration between researchers tackling landscape genomics questions from different backgrounds.

 Potential topics/questions of interest